alexandergunnarson/quantum/README.md

 Expect a great deal of rustiness (I am one person, after all, and relatively quite inexperienced), but expect some gems as well.

-I welcome any and all contributions, comments, thoughts, suggestions, and/or feedback that you may wish to provide.
+I welcome any and all contributions, comments, thoughts, suggestions, and/or feedback you may wish to provide.

 Copyright and License
 -